Foundation Prerequisite Courses

-WGB 520 Introduction to Economic and Statistics 3 CR
+WGB 518 Introduction to Business Statistics 3 CR

 WGB 521 Fundamentals of Management 3 CR

 Using a framework of managerial roles and competencies, this course explores what management involves, how it affects people within an organization, why it is critical to the effective functioning of an organization, and how the accomplishment of management functions may vary in different cultural contexts.
 The course surveys competencies and knowledge necessary for successfully facing current challenges in the rapidly changing global business environment.

 Must be taken as first course in the program (but after Foundations courses if required)

 Students plan their MBA program based on personal and professional assessments.
 The course also introduces a management model and managerial thinking.
 Students review academic, writing, and presentations skills needed to successfully complete the program, complete self assessments, and develop plans for professional development and program completion.

 Students without these competencies must take the prerequisite courses before the Integrated Core.
 Students with strong quantitative competencies may substitute two approved AC, EC or FN electives, which may be taken at any time during the program.